 You get old and rare books at unbelievably discounted rates.
 You can get storybooks at prices as low as 30 INR.
 Pick as many as you want.
 After all, you are in Kolkata, the land of Gurudev – Rabindranath Tagore (He was the first Indian to win a Noble Prize for Literature).

 College street book shops remain closed on Sunday and on Saturday, they remain open till 12-1 pm.

 Sip Piping Hot Coffee while on College Street

 When you visit College Street, do not forget to visit the historical Coffee House located at the heart of college street, near college square.
 I highly insist you visit here.

-Indian legends like Satyajit Ray, Amartya Sen and many famous poets, authors, politicians, artists have all once chatted here over a cup of coffee.
+Indian legends like Satyajit Ray, Amartya Sen and many famous poets, authors, politicians, and artists have all once chatted here over a cup of coffee.

 Established in 1942 by the British rulers, this place is a heritage eatery.
-A cup of coffee, a cutlet and the flavour of the coffee house will make you be at awe of the place.
+A cup of coffee, a cutlet and the flavour of the coffee house will make you be in awe of the place.

 The coffee house is open every day from 9 am to 9 pm except Sunday (9 am to 12:30 pm, 5 pm to 9 pm).